22ND ANNUAL

 Tractor Tours

 Guided tractor-pulled wagon tours are available daily.
 Prices start at $8 per person.
-No reservations.
+No reservations required.

 When is peak bloom?

-From mid-June to mid-July, 123 Farm's lavender is in full bloom.
+From end of June to mid-July, 123 Farm's lavender is in full bloom.
 Although the fields remain purple throughout July, we continually harvest the lavender as a working farm.
 Our farm uses the harvested lavender to create our beauty products and food items.

-Lavender Bloom Report - Current photo of lavender fields as of June 12, 2023
+Lavender Bloom Report - Current photo of Provence lavender fields as of July 1, 2025.

 LAVENDER FESTIVAL